Phassoc/FinalProject-Team8/README.md

       * Logistic Regression is a statistical method for predicting binary outcomes from data.
         * Examples of this are "yes" vs "no" or "young" vs "old".
           These are categories that translate to probability of being a 0 or a 1.
-      * Conclusion: The classification algorithm used to predict a that the factors (features) used have the greatest signifigance to the set of 'quality' classes equal to 6.
+      * Conclusion: The classification algorithm used to predict the factors (features) used and have the greatest signifigance to the set of 'quality' classes defined is equal to a quality value of 6.

            	Alcohol has a higher function on the category of quality = 6.
             Training Data Score: 0.6005004170141784